jinto-ag/ts-nx-preset/docs/readme.md

-# J-Org Project Documentation
+# TS-NX-Preset Project Documentation

 ## Overview

-This directory contains comprehensive documentation for the J-Org project, its features, libraries, and components.
+This directory contains comprehensive documentation for the TS-NX-Preset template project, its features, libraries, and components.
 The documentation is organized in a way that supports future integration with documentation tools like VitePress.

 ## Documentation Structure